golang/tools/internal/mcp/design/design.md

 ### JSON-RPC and Transports

-The MCP is defined in terms of client-server communication over bidirectional JSON-RPC message streams.
+The MCP is defined in terms of client-server communication over bidirectional JSON-RPC message connections.
 Specifically, version `2025-03-26` of the spec defines two transports:

 - **stdio**: communication with a subprocess over stdin/stdout.
 - **streamable http**: communication over a relatively complicated series of text/event-stream GET and HTTP POST requests.